University of Phoenix: Academics

 UoPX has an open admissions policy by which most of its undergraduate programs are accessible to anyone with a high school diploma, GED, or their equivalent.
 According to the US Department of Education's College Navigator, the current student to teacher ratio at the University of Phoenix is 132 to 1.
 Additionally, according to the university's 2023 annual academic report, more than 78% of its students are employed while attending the school.

 Prior to 2010, the university recruited students using high-pressure sales tactics, including assertions that classes were filling fast, by admissions counselors who are paid, in part, based on their success in recruiting students.
 The university recruits students and obtains financial aid on their behalf, such as the Academic Competitiveness Grant, Federal Pell Grant, National Science & Mathematics Access to Retain Talent Grant (National SMART Grant), Federal Direct Student Loan Program, Federal Supplemental Educational Opportunity Grant, Federal Direct PLUS Loans, Federal Perkins Loan, and the Wounded Warrior Project.
-In the 2017–18 award year, 51,990 UoPX received the Federal Pell Grant.
+In the 2017–18 award year, 51,990 UoPX students received the Federal Pell Grant.

 Besides postsecondary degree-level programs, the school offers continuing education courses for teachers and practitioners, professional development courses for companies, and specialized courses of study for military personnel.
 Students spend 20 to 24 hours with an instructor during each course, and are required to collaborate on learning team projects.

 Students have access to class-specific online resources, which include an electronic library of textbooks and other course materials.
 Some academics and former students argue the abbreviated courses and the use of learning teams result in an inferior education.
 UoPX has been criticized for lack of academic rigor; Henry M. Levin called its business degree an "MBA Lite", saying "I've looked at [its] course materials.
 It's a very low level of instruction."
 The university's "corporate articulation agreements" provide an alternative assessment program for people working at other companies to earn college credit for training they have completed at their jobs.
 To qualify for college credit, students either write an "experiential essay" or create a professional training portfolio, the latter of which is a collection of documents such as transcripts from other schools, certificates, licenses, workshops or seminars.

 The University of Phoenix has been regionally accredited since 1978 by the HLC.
 UoPX has 18 programs with business, healthcare, nursing, counseling and education having programmatic or specialized accreditation.
 Some individual colleges within the University of Phoenix hold specialty accreditation or are pre-accredited by accrediting agencies that are recognized by the Council for Higher Education Accreditation.